StartCodeLearner/radcomp/README.md

-# RadComp: Radial compressor mean-line model
+# RadCompressor: Radial compressor mean-line model

 Mean-line (1D) model for evaluating radial compressors.
 The code is adapted from the version developed by Schiffmann and Favrat[^1], and was used to generate